Mobilize Green Hydrogen for Aviation and Trucking

 Why are we concerned?

-While micro wind turbines show potential for expanding electrification, they have a number of limitations compared to other small-scale renewable energy technologies, like solar photovoltaics.
+While MWTs show potential for expanding electrification, they have a number of limitations compared to other small-scale renewable energy technologies, like solar photovoltaics.
 First, real-world performance due to wind speed variability and turbulence at installation sites can be unpredictable and is often substantially lower than manufacturers’ power ratings.
 Second, life-cycle emissions from manufacturing and installation can be more than five times higher for small-scale wind than for large, multi-MW turbines.
-Energy payback times – the time period for the MWT to generate enough clean energy to offset the energy used during manufacturing and installation – can be long, sometimes exceeding the 20–25 year lifetime of the turbine.
-Third, MWTs are expensive, ranging from approximately US$3,000/kW to more than US$10,000/kW.
-Costs to properly assess wind resources at the potential MWT site can be on the order of US$100,000.
+Energy payback times – the time period for the MWT to generate enough clean energy to offset the energy used during manufacturing and installation – can be long, sometimes exceeding the 20– to 25-year lifetime of the turbine.
+Third, MWTs are expensive, with up-front costs ranging from approximately US$3,000/kW to more than US$10,000/kW.
+Even after including financial incentives to partially offset high upfront costs, the levelized cost of electricity (LCOE) for residential MWTs in the United States was estimated at US$0.28/kWh.
+Not only was this higher than average U.S. residential electricity rates (US$0.1–0.24/kWh), but it was also more than double the LCOE for residential solar PV (US$0.12/kWh).
 Finally, noise pollution and vibration are environmental concerns for the wide-scale adoption of MWTs in urban areas.
 In addition, MWT performance can be poor in urban and suburban areas because buildings and other obstacles disrupt airflow.
-There is a general consensus in the scientific community and commercial market that MWTs remain a niche technology due to uncertain economic viability and lack of reliable power generation in suburban and urban areas.
+There is a general consensus in the scientific community and commercial market that MWTs are worthwhile electricity sources for many agricultural and industrial applications where cost is less prohibitive, but they remain a niche technology due to uncertain global economic viability and lack of reliable power generation in suburban and urban areas.

 Solution in Action

 Pacific Northwest National Laboratory.
 (2024).
 Distributed wind market report: 2024 edition (PNNL-36057).
-Wind Energy Technologies Office, Office of Energy Efficiency and Renewable Energy of the U.S. Department of Energy. https://www.pnnl.gov/distributed-wind/market-report
+Wind Energy Technologies Office, Office of Energy Efficiency and Renewable Energy of the U.S. Department of Energy.
+Link to source: https://www.pnnl.gov/distributed-wind/market-report

 Credits